rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

    To create the temporary non-NMDA model from an NMDA model, the following steps can be taken:

-   o  Change the module name by appending "-state" to the original
+   * Change the module name by appending "-state" to the original module name
-      module name

-   o  Change the namespace by appending "-state" to the original
+   * Change the namespace by appending "-state" to the original namespace value
-      namespace value

-   o  Change the prefix by appending "-s" to the original prefix value
+   * Change the prefix by appending "-s" to the original prefix value

-   o  Add an import to the original module (e.g., for typedef
+   * Add an import to the original module (e.g., for typedef definitions)
-      definitions)

-   o  Retain or create only the top-level nodes that have a "config"
-      statement value "false".
+   * Retain or create only the top-level nodes that have a "config" statement value "false".
 These subtrees represent "config false" data nodes that were combined into the configuration subtree;
       therefore, they are not available to non-NMDA aware clients.
 Set the "status" statement to "deprecated" for each new node.

-   o  The module description SHOULD clearly identify the module as a
-      temporary non-NMDA module
+   * The module description SHOULD clearly identify the module as a temporary non-NMDA module

 ####  Example: Create a New NMDA Module